gildesmarais/website/_posts/2020-09-13-rate-songs-in-music.app-via-hotkey.md

 The maintainer, [@MainasuK](https://github.com/MainasuK), merged the pull request and already [released version 1.2.5](https://github.com/MainasuK/Song-Rating/releases/tag/1.2.5) this morning.
 Hooray!

-In case you need such a rating utility which works with macOS Catalina (Big Sur is apparently supported, too), I recommend Star-Rating.
+In case you need such a rating utility which works with macOS Catalina (Big Sur is apparently supported, too), I recommend Song-Rating.

 ![Screenshot of Star-Rating](/assets/images/posts/2020-09-13-song-rating.jpg)